puppetlabs/puppetlabs-postgresql/README.md

 #### postgresql::server::group

-Creates a Redshift group.
-This class is only relevant to the `redshift` dialect, as vanilla postgres uses roles for this purpose instead.
+Creates a Postgres group.

 ##### `connect_settings`
+Required.

 Specifies a hash of environment variables used when connecting to a remote server.

-Default value: Connects to the local Postgres instance.
+Default value: `undef`, because groups only currently make sense in remotely-managed Redshift clusters.

 ##### `db`
 Required.